Hello Alfred and Lyman Parents!

 My name is Shannon Sibya, also known as Mrs. Sibya (pronounced SIB-EE-YAH) or "Mrs. S".
 I'm the Library Tech at Alfred and Lyman Elementary Schools.
 To tell you a little about myself, I would start off by saying that being a librarian is a dream come true.
 You know all of those large homes and castles from movies that have a their own library, complete with ladders and balconies and comfy armchairs?
 I have always wanted one of my own!
 Libraries of all sorts get me excited and give me a tingly feeling.
 As a little girl I made library cards and taped index cards into my books with date stamps all so that I could pretend to check books out.
 As you can imagine, I am myself, an avid reader; my favorite genres being fantasy and historical fiction.
 I am also currently in the process of writing my very own children's book and I hope to have it grace the shelves of our local libraries within the next few years.

 I graduated from Sanford High School and moved to Alfred while still attending the University of Southern Maine where I studied psychology, with an emphasis on childhood and developmental psychology.
 I have worked with children since I was a pre-teen; babysitting was my first job.
 I have also worked for a non-profit agency as a Direct Support Professional, worked in an orphanage in Belize City, Belize on a college service learning trip, volunteered with a local family resource center, as well as having children of my own.
 I began my journey with RSU 57 in 2015, substituting in the district.
-I just fell in love with the teachers, staff, students and families in the district and I was so happy to join the staff full-time last year.
+I just fell in love with the teachers, staff, students and families in the district and I was so happy to join the staff full-time in 2016.

 I look forward to getting to know all of the students, reading with them, and bestowing on them a love for libraries as great as mine!